lmaccherone/resumes/product-engineering.md

 - I am the author of a competition-winning ML algorithm for temporal-hierarchical predictive modeling in use by BMW (BoMs that change over time), Broadcom (org-trees that change over time), Pendo (DOM hierarchies that change with user interaction), and others.
 This shows I have deep background that translates into understanding how AI works.
 - Everywhere I've worked, I have consistently driven product vision by personally coding innovative prototypes.

-### Product leadership
+### Product Leadership for Developer Platforms

-- At Contrast, I created the first K8s sidecar deployment to overcome the challenges of scaling deployments within customers one app at a time.
-I then led an engineering effort to create similar capability for environments besides K8s.
-Today, the vast majority of Contrast's usage is through these scaled deployment models.
+- **Breakthrough deployment architecture (Contrast):** Prototyped first K8s sidecar deployment model to accelerate rollouts beyond previous one-app-at-a-time limitations.
+Then, led cross-functional engineering effort to extend this approach across diverse runtime environments—now the primary deployment model for Contrast.
-- At Comcast, I directed my developer hires to build not just security-relevant CI plugins but also general purpose plugins to accelerate the adoption of DevOps.
-Our plugins accounted for 3 of the top 5 and 4 of the top 10 most used plugins for Comcast's CI/CD platforms.
+- **Developer tooling strategy (Comcast):** Directed my engineering resources to build both security-focused and general-purpose CI/CD plugins, recognizing that developer adoption requires solving broader workflow challenges.
+Our's were 3 of top 5 and 4 of top 10 most-used CI plugins across Comcast's CI/CD platforms.
-- Also at Comcast, I was the product owner for 4 internal applications that were eventually merged into the one platform named Security Central which replaced 7 other systems saving millions in licensing costs as well as engineering effort.
-Roughly 40 FTE engineers were dedicated to the 7 systems that Security Central replaced and I only had 10 FTE engineers.
+- **Platform consolidation leadership (Comcast):** Served as product owner for Security Central platform that replaced 7 existing systems while reducing engineering overhead from 40 to 10 FTE—demonstrating ability to architect scalable solutions that improve both developer experience and operational efficiency.
-- I was hired at Rally into a field role, but within 6 months, I had personally developed analytics tooling to help our customers overcome limitations of the Rally analytics engine.
-From that success, I transitioned to a product owner role over the analytics team and I continued to develop my analytics platform to a replace the existing one.
-I was promoted to Director of the Insights product line and head of the Raleigh office.
-Today, I hear that Broadcom Insights brings in more revenue than the entire Rally organization did at its peak.
+- **Analytics platform evolution (Rally):** Rapidly transitioned from field role to product ownership by personally developing analytics tooling that overcame platform limitations.
+Built replacement analytics engine that evolved into the Insights product line—showcasing pattern of hands-on technical leadership driving product strategy.

 ---